omgnetwork/omgnetwork.github.io/docs/migration-0.3-0.4.md

 - Library has been updated to work with the updated contracts and latest APIs from `elixir-omg`.
 - [API documentation](https://docs.omg.network/omg-js/) significantly improved with correct types and definitions.
 - Introduced input validation so users are able to catch input errors earlier and avoid confusing stack traces
-- Examples folder has been updated to show implementation of new functionality as well as more helper functions.
+- Examples folder has been updated to show ithe mplementation of new functionality as well as more helper functions.
 - See better balance and UTXO information.
-- See ERC20 & ETH specific examples for deposits, transactions, exits and process exits.
+- See ERC20 & ETH specific examples for deposits, transactions, exits, and process exits.

 ### ChildChain Module
 - `getFees` - new function to retrieve supported fee tokens and amounts to make transactions.
 - `createTransaction` - arguments are retrieved as an object for better readability.
 Metadata can also be passed as a simple string instead of being encoded beforehand.
 - `sendTransaction` - arguments are retrieved as an object for better readability.
-It also accepts a payments and fee object to provide consistency with other function calls in the library.
+It also accepts payments and fee object to provide consistency with other function calls in the library.
 - `inFlightExitGetInputChallengeData` - new function that gets the data to challenge an invalid input piggybacked on an in-flight exit.
 - `inFlightExitGetOutputChallengeData` - new function that gets the data to challenge an invalid output piggybacked on an in-flight exit.